 One of the nine protected characteristics outlined in the Equality Act 2010.
 Religion has the meaning usually given to it, but belief includes religious and philosophical beliefs including lack of belief (eg Atheism).
-Generally, a belief should affect your life choices or the way you live for it to be included in the definition.160
+Generally, a belief should affect your life choices or the way you live for it to be included in the definition.

 Although a secular institution with no specific religious affiliation or endorsement of any particular denomination or faith, the University of York values the diversity brought by its individual members and aims to create a welcoming, tolerant and respectful environment for all students, staff and visitors.
-The University recognises the commitment of individual students to pursue a spiritual or religious practice and actively supports their right to do so in an atmosphere of tolerance and respect.161 For more information take a look at the University’s Student Policy on religion, belief and non-belief and its Faith and religion webpage.
+The University recognises the commitment of individual students to pursue a spiritual or religious practice and actively supports their right to do so in an atmosphere of tolerance and respect.161 For more information take a look at the University’s Student Policy on religion, belief and non-belief and its Faith and religion web page.

 161 UoY Student Policy on religion, belief and non-belief